pangkalizer/pinas/README.md

 ## Caveats

-At the moment this gem only supports Ruby >= 1.9.3, Rails 4.x and Mysql adapter
+At the moment this gem only supports Ruby >= 1.9.3, Rails 4.x and ActiveRecord compatible storage

 ## TODO